tenthirtyam/clarity/apps/website/web-components/tag/README.md

 :::component-section-level-one

 Use a tag to show the metadata when the space is limited or when you want to catch user’s attention.
 It is commonly used for descriptive tags or filter items.
 The distinctive visual style of tags deliberately deviates from buttons.
 This prevents users from confusing tags with buttons and allows tags to co-exist with other components without competing for a user's attention with primary and secondary buttons on the screen.
-OHAI.

 :::